How to File an Application for Demolition Permit

 You will also likely need to include a recent plat of survey, which must be signed and sealed by a Florida-registered surveyor.
 This survey officially verifies your property’s boundaries and is a non-negotiable part of the process.
 Depending on the project, you may also need to show proof of notifying environmental protection agencies, especially if there are concerns about hazardous materials.

-Proving Ownership and Insurance Coverage
+Showing Proof of Ownership and Insurance

 Finally, the city needs to confirm you have the legal authority to tear down the building.
 To do this, you’ll have to provide proof of ownership, which is typically a copy of the property deed or a recent title report.
 This is a straightforward but essential step to prevent unauthorized demolition.